ddpie/unity-strands-agent/README.md

 - AWS credentials configuration (default model provider is Amazon Bedrock with Claude 3.7 Sonnet in the US Oregon (us-west-2) region)
 - **macOS only**

 **Important**:
-- This plugin is specifically optimized for Python 3.11 and does not support other Python versions.
+- This plugin currently only supports Python 3.11 and does not support other Python versions.
 On macOS, install with `brew install python@3.11`.
 - Environment initialization will occur when you click the Start Setup button in Environment Setup, please wait for the installation process to complete.

 ### Installation Steps